MuhammadHarmainAkhtar/MuhammadHarmainAkhtar/README.md

     <h1 style="font-size: 2.5em;">💫 About Me</h1>
 </div>
 <br>
+I am a dynamic and dedicated professional with a strong foundation in programming, web development, and effective communication.
+Proficient in languages such as C, C++, Java, and Vanilla JavaScript, I excel in building robust and efficient software solutions.
+My expertise extends to web development, utilizing HTML5, Tailwind CSS, and React.js to craft user-friendly, responsive, and visually appealing websites.

+Beyond technical skills, I am passionate about problem-solving and thrive in environments that demand innovative solutions and creative thinking.
+With strong public speaking and presentation skills, I effectively communicate complex ideas to diverse audiences, ensuring clarity and engagement.
+Fluent in English, I bring exceptional communication and collaboration abilities to every project.

+As someone who values continuous growth, I am eager to leverage my skills and experiences to create impactful solutions and contribute to the success of forward-thinking organizations.

 🔭 I’m currently working on Front End Development.<br>🌱 I’m currently learning Redux.<br>💬 Ask me about Vanilla JavaScript and React.js.<br>⚡ Fun fact : JavaScript was created in just 10 days by Brendan Eich in May 1995.